-If purchased Property is paid for but not collected within three months of the sale, you authorize us , upon notice to you, to arrange a resale of the item, at auction, via the Online Shop, or by private sale, with Estimated Values and reserves to be set at our discretion.
-The proceeds of the sale will be applied to pay for storage charges and any other outstanding costs and expenses owed to us, and the remaining amount will be deemed abandoned by you unless you collect it within two years after the date of the sale.
+If purchased Property is paid for but not collected within 90 days of the sale, you authorize us, upon notice to you, to arrange a resale of the item, at auction or via the Online Shop, in the manner of our choice, with Estimated Values and Reserves to be set at our discretion.
+The proceeds of the sale will be applied to your account to cover any outstanding storage charges and other costs and expenses owed to us, and the remaining amount will be deemed abandoned by you unless you collect it within two (2) years after the date of the sale.

 6. Export and Import Licenses, Permits

 6.1 Unless we otherwise agree in writing, you must pay the Purchase Price in the required time-frame explained in Section 4, and you must collect the Property as explained in Section 5 regardless of any intention to obtain or delay in obtaining an export or import license or other permit for such Property.